imSaiPavan27/Finance-and-Supply-Chain-Analytics/README.md

 - Used Temporary Tables
 - Worked with Indexes and Database Creation/Update
 - Understood Data Integrity and Entity-Relationship Diagrams (ERD)

+## Insights
+- Amazon had the highest net sales in fiscal year 2021, reaching 109.03M, followedby AtliQ Exclusive with 79.92M.
+- The Indian market brought in the most net sales in fiscal year 2021, totaling210.67M, with the USA following at 132.05M.
+- Amazon made up 13.23% of the total net sales across all customers in the fiscalyear 2021.
+- In the APAC region, Amazon had the highest percentage of net sales, accountingfor 12.99% among all customers in 2021.
+- Among APAC countries, India ranked first in total gross sales amount.

 ## General Queries